Rowland Atkinson

 Rowland Atkinson is a British academic, urban sociologist, and author.

 Career

-He directed the Housing and Community Research Unit at the University of Tasmania from 2005 to 2008.
+Rowland started his career in the Department of Urban Studies at the University of Glasgow in 1997 after completing his doctoral research on gentrification and displacement in London.
+From there he moved to Australia in 2005 to direct the Housing and Community Research Unit at the University of Tasmania to 2008.
 In 2009, he became a Reader in Urban Studies and Criminology at the University of York.
 He has been working as a Research Chair in Inclusive Societies at the University of Sheffield since 2014.

-Atkinson writes about the changing urban landscape, often criticizing policies that benefit the super-rich at the expense of low and middle-income earners.
-In response to the fear that the wealthiest would go abroad in case of a policy change targeted to reconcile the poorest within the City of London, he once wrote: "I have come to realise that one of the very last places the rich would leave is this fine city."